How much does a funeral cost in NSW? (2026 guide)

 Cemetery fees in NSW

-Cemetery charges in NSW vary dramatically by location and plot type.
+Cemetery charges in NSW vary widely by location and plot type.
 These fees are set by the cemetery operator, not the funeral director, and are charged in addition to the funeral director's invoice.

 | Fee type | Amount |